DPDisc: From Factoid Questions to Data Product Requests for Open-World Data Product Discovery over Tables and Text: Abstract

 \section{Abstract}

 Data products are reusable, self-contained assets designed for specific business use cases.
-Automating their discovery and generation is of great industry interest, as it enables discovery in large data lakes and supports analytical Data Product Requests (DPRs).
-Currently, there is no benchmark established specifically for data product discovery.
-Existing datasets focus on answering single factoid questions over individual tables rather than collecting multiple data assets for broader, coherent products.
-To address this gap, we introduce DPBench, the first user-request-driven data product benchmark over hybrid table-text corpora.
-Our framework systematically repurposes existing table-text QA datasets by clustering related tables and passages into coherent data products, generating professional-level analytical requests that span both data sources, and validating benchmark quality through multi-LLM evaluation.
-DPBench preserves full provenance while producing actionable, analyst-like data product requests.
-Baseline experiments with hybrid retrieval methods establish the feasibility of DPR evaluation, reveal current limitations, and point to new opportunities for automatic data product discovery research. \\ \textbf{Code and datasets are available at:}\\ \url{https://anonymous.4open.science/r/data-product-benchmark-BBA7/}
+Automating their discovery is of great industry interest, as it enables efficient data access in large data lakes and supports analytical workflows.
+However, no benchmark currently exists for data product discovery over hybrid table-text corpora.
+Existing datasets focus on answering single factoid questions over individual tables rather than assembling multiple related data assets into coherent products.
+To address this gap, we present \benchmark, the first large-scale benchmark for data product discovery, where systems must retrieve coherent collections of tables and passages to satisfy high-level Data Product Requests (DPRs).

+We introduce \framework, an automated pipeline that systematically repurposes table-text QA datasets by clustering related tables and passages into coherent data products, generating professional-level analytical requests using an LLM ensemble, and validating quality through multi-phase LLM evaluation. \benchmark comprises 13,076 validated instances with full provenance, derived from three representative datasets spanning open-domain and financial domains.
+Baseline experiments with sparse, dense, and hybrid retrieval methods imply evaluation feasibility while revealing substantial performance gaps across domains, indicating opportunities for future research in structure-aware data product discovery. \\ \textbf{Code and datasets are available at:}\\ Dataset: \url{https://huggingface.co/datasets/ibm-research/data-product-benchmark}\\ Code: \url{https://github.com/ibm/data-product-benchmark}

-\keywords{Data Product \and Benchmark \and Table-text Copora \and Data Discovery}
+\keywords{Data Product Benchmark, Table-text Copora, Data Discovery}